sykesjd/pretty-good-todo/README.md

 ### Todo Rollover Behavior

-Like GoodTodo, at every midnight (local time), this application rolls over undone todos from past days into the current day.
-This action is also performed at application startup.
+Like GoodTodo, this application rolls over undone todos from past days into the current day.
+This action is performed at application startup and when the GET endpoint is invoked on a day after the last rollover.

-## Importing from GoodTodo

-This repository contains a script to import your GoodTodo data into the PrettyGoodTodo todo database.
-To import your GoodTodo data, perform the following steps:

-1. After logging into GoodTodo, go to Preferences -> One-Time Email Export.
-2. Under "Send in which format?", select "Comma-separated data, in an attachment".
-3. Under "Select the range of todos to export", select "All of your todos - past, present, and future".
-4. Click "Send Export", then log into your email to find the resulting email.
-5. Download the CSV attachment in the email into this directory.
-6. Navigate to this directory in your command line and execute the command `node import.js <csvFileName>`, replacing `<csvFileName>` with the name of your CSV file.

-Upon completion of the import script, your todos should be viewable in PrettyGoodTodo.

 ## Contents